 A marital reduction trust can be used to give property to your spouse, so they can use it during their life.
 When your spouse passes away, then the property in the trust passes to your children or grandchildren.
 It is often used to avoid federal estate taxes when you have assets valued above the federal estate tax exemption, which is $11.4 million as of 2019.
 Instead of giving your property directly to your spouse and paying federal estate tax on the amount over $11.4 million, you can avoid the tax with this trust.
 If your spouse spends the money during their life, so their assets are valued below the federal estate tax exemption amount at the time of their death, then your spouse’s estate can avoid the federal estate tax.

 When you want to provide property to your children or grandchildren who may lack financial responsibility a spendthrift trust can be very helpful.
 The beneficiary does not have direct access to the property in the trust.
 However, the trustee of a spendthrift trust can distribute the proceeds from the trust in the amount or for the purpose you describe.

 One of the best benefits of a spendthrift trust is that it protects the property from the beneficiary’s creditors.
 Because the beneficiary does not have access to the trust, except at the discretion of the trustee or as directed by you, the property cannot be lost to creditors.
 You can feel comfortable that the beneficiary’s needs will be provided for and the property in the trust will not be wasted.

 Contact the Law Office of Hugh Spires, Jr. to discuss which trust may be right for you.
-I will travel within 50 miles of San Antonio, Texas or provide your documents through a secure web portal.
+I will travel within 50 miles of Dallas, Texas or provide your documents through a secure web portal.